 This range of resources is aimed at those on working with risk in the context of Making Safeguarding Personal, with a focus on Safeguarding Adults Boards.

-The briefing, published in November 2019, stresses that MSp is not just about safeguarding practice but also about prevention, and strategic as well as operational safeguarding.
+The briefing, published in November 2019, stresses that MSP is not just about safeguarding practice but also about prevention, and strategic as well as operational safeguarding.

-MSP activity from 2012/13 includes the 'temperature check', an assessment of MSP in local areas in 2015-17, alongside recommendations on embedding MSP, with many examples of good practice, MSP development in 2012-2017.
+MSP activity from 2012/13 includes the 'temperature check', an assessment of MSP in local areas in 2015-17, alongside recommendations on embedding MSP, with many examples of good practice,

 The purpose of the framework developed on behalf of ADASS and LGA is to offer support in making decisions about whether or not a reported safeguarding adults concern requires a statutory enquiry under the Section 42 (S42) duty of the Care Act, 2014.
 It aims to support practice, recording and reporting in order to positively impact on outcomes for people and accountability for those outcomes.
 Five appendices support the report.
 Related cross sector work will follow which considers the circumstances that constitute a safeguarding enquiry.